 Dogs are fast.
 Even chihuahuas.
 By the time I’m notified the dog is long gone.
 He calls me and I come over to strategize.
-I think that the awesome dog will likely follow the same instincts as the little bastard, so I suggest we let him out the same way and see where he leads us.
-This is good but we can’t find a collar for the leash.
+I figured that the awesome dog would likely follow the same instincts as the little bastard, so I suggested we let him out the same way and see where he leads us.
+This is good, but we can’t find a collar for the leash even if we do find him.
 My dog passed away a while back, so I offered to go and get one of his collars.
 I was surprised to find I really didn’t want to use the collar he always wore, but there was an old faded orange rhinestoned one that was given to him so we used that.

 My buddy is a strapping muscular type.
-Not body-builder bulbous, but more Batman ripped.
+Not body-builder bulbous, but more Batman-ripped.
 He happened to be wearing a tight t-shirt and a rather jaunty cap.
-As we walked along, I noticed that my rushed-out-of-the-house-in-basement-cleaning clothes included a purple shirt had faded to a dark pink, and it sort of weirdly matched the faded-orange-now-pink collar that awesomedog was wearing.
-I then suddenly burst out laughing.
+As we walked along, I noticed that my rushed-out-of-the-house-in-basement-cleaning clothes included a purple shirt had faded to a dark pink, and it sort of weirdly matched the faded-orange-now-pink collar in my hand, which by juxtaposition looked like a raver’s necklace.
+I suddenly burst out laughing.

-“I’m sorry and I agree that it’s a serious situation.
-But regardless, I couldn’t help but notice that with his collar, and how we just happened to be dressed, I’ll bet almost everyone who sees us thinks we’re a gay couple out walking our dog.”
+“I’m sorry, and I agree that it’s a serious situation.
+But , I couldn’t help but notice that with his collar, and how we just happened to be dressed, I’ll bet almost everyone who sees us thinks we’re a gay couple out walking our dog.”

 Now my buddy’s got lots of gay friends, but still this idea smashes directly into who he thinks he is.
 All of a sudden he shifts to a more manly walk.
 His shoulders went back and his chest flared and it all made perfect sense.
 In fact it’s what makes my point.
 He had a subconscious identity as the person he perceives as himself.
-When I challenged it with an alternate view, he “realized” it as a potential truth, and in doing so “became” it for a moment before quickly realizing he wanted to return back to a steroid-ed version of himself.
+When I challenged it with an alternate view, he realised it as a potential truth, and in doing so, became it for a moment before quickly realizing he wanted to return back to the steroid-ed version of himself.
 Three identities in a few seconds.
 That’s how fast you can change yous.